swirlds-ryan/hedera-docs/tutorials/hello-world/create-fund-account.md

 ## Complete

-Congratulations, you have completed this Hello World sequence! 🎉🎉🎉
+Congratulations, you have completed the **create and fund account** Hello World sequence! 🎉🎉🎉

+You have learnt how to:

+* [x] Create an account on Hedera Testnet
+* [x] Fund this new account with tHBAR

 ***